IgnitionBoulder/2015week1/deliverables/README.md

 **What are tags?**<br>
 Tags are commands, basically, that bind an element.
 Tags are held between "less than" and "greater than" symbols, and mark the beginning and the end of an element. <br>
 **What are attributes?**<br>
-Attributes provide additional information about an element and are contained in the start tag.
+Attributes provide additional information about an element and are contained in the start tag. <br>
-What are forms?
+**What are forms?**<br>
+HTML forms are used to collect user input, and define an HTML form. <br>
-What is a div?
+**What is a div?**<br>
+divs are used in HTML and CSS documents.
+In HTML, they define a division or section in the document.
+In CSS, divs group block-elements in order to format them properly. <br>

-What are selectors?
+**What are selectors?**<br>
+Selectors are used in CSS and allow the developer to select and manipulate HTML elements.
+They can "find" HTML elements based on their ID's, Classes, or attributes. <br>
 What are properties?
 What are values?
 How do CSS styles for a particular element get inherited? ie. how does an element get its "default" styles?